empathyco/x/packages/x-adapter/README.md

 ### Implement your own adapter

-To create an `EndpointAdapter` you can use the `endpointAdapterFactory` options.
+To create an `EndpointAdapter` you can use the `endpointAdapterFactory` function.
 This function will receive an `EndpointAdapterOptions` object containing all the needed data to perform and map a request, and return a function that when invoked will trigger the request.
 The options that can be configured are: